alvivar/chat/README.md

 ## Prerequisites

 -   Python 3.7 or higher.
--   API keys for the AI providers you plan to use (e.g., OpenAI, Anthropic).
+-   API keys for the AI providers you plan to use (e.g., OpenAI, Anthropic, Google).
 -   Installation of necessary packages:

     ```bash
-    pip install openai anthropic
+    pip install openai anthropic google-genai
     ```

 ## Setting Up API Keys